 Grade A Butter.
 In other words, real butter.
 No margarine or lard.
 It has to be real butter.
 Just the normal kind that comes in quarters at the grocery store.

 Light Corn Syrup.
 This is the magic that helps the whole thing stay together.
 I added this over twenty years ago.
-Without this ingredient, the mixture could get grainy and separate near the end of the cooking time.
+Without this ingredient, the mixture could get grainy and the toffee separates near the end of the cooking time.
+My grandmother’s recipe did not have this ingredient and making the batches of the Classic English Toffee did not always turn out.
+Once I added the corn syrup, it was like magic, it made a huge difference, as my holiday candy is perfect every time.
 So, if you want your recipe to be perfect, get the corn syrup.
 I am not sure why this works, but it does.

 Vanilla.
 I like vanilla and almonds for a combination with this recipe.
 However, you could change things up and use other flavorings that you enjoy.

 Water.
 Not really sure why, but my grandmother’s recipe called for just a few tablespoons.
 Therefore, I still add it.